nstanford5/ERC20/ERC20.md

 };
 ```

-Now let's create a function to handle deploying our contract and any errors we may encounter
+Now let's create a function to handle deploying our contract and any errors we may encounter.

 ###### index.mjs
 ```js
 const startMeUp = async (ctc, meta) => {